-Kentucky does not meet this goal.
-The state should require that all teacher candidates for elementary special education be well trained in relevant academic subject matter to ensure that special education students, who deserve the opportunity to learn grade-level content, are not shortchanged.
+South Carolina does not meet this goal.
+The state should require that all teacher candidates for elementary special education be well trained in relevant academic subject matter to ensure that special education students, who deserve the opportunity to learn gradelevel content, are not shortchanged.
 These candidates should also be required to pass the same subject-area tests as other elementary teachers.

-Kentucky should also ensure that teacher candidates for secondary special education are adequately prepared to teach multiple subjects.
-The most efficient way to accomplish this is to require that teacher candidates earn the equivalent of two subject-area minors and pass tests in those areas.
+South Carolina should also ensure that teacher candidates for secondary special education are adequately prepared to teach multiple subjects.
+The most efficient way to accomplish this is to require these candidates to earn the equivalent of two subject-area minors and pass tests in those areas.

 Finally, the state should create a HOUSSE route specifically for new secondary special education teachers.
 Although ideally these teachers will have graduated with highly qualified status in two core areas, the state should provide a practical and meaningful way for these teachers to achieve highly qualified status in all remaining core subjects once they are in the classroom.
-Kentucky should also phase out its use of HOUSSE for veteran teachers.